liya-oz/React.js/week3/project/README.md

 ## 1. Setup

 Make sure you created a new week3 branch from the `main` branch of your forked repo.
-Then copy over the `ecommerce` folder you made last week into the `week3/project` folder.
+Then copy over the `ecommerce` folder you made last week into the `week3/project` folder.+

 Copy over the `assets` folder to your `ecommerce/src` folder.
-We will use these svg files for our favourites functionality.
+We will use these svg files for our favourites functionality.+

 ## 2. Requirements